Joe-Hu-Chat/C-basics/08_git.md

 A practical example:
 ```
-# 1. Check out the branch containing the commits you want to move
+# 1. Rebase a branch onto the new base from the old base
 git checkout feature-branch

-# 2. Rebase a branch onto the new base from the old base
 git rebase --onto main <since> feature-branch

-# 3. Move a serial of commits from a branch to another branch
+# 2. Move a serial of commits from a branch to another branch
 git checkout source-branch
 git rebase --onto target-branch <since> <until>
 ```

 ---

-The example 2 tells git: "Find the commits from B (exclusive) to feature-branch (inclusive), and replay them onto main."
+The example 1 tells git: "Find the commits from B (exclusive) to feature-branch (inclusive), and replay them onto main."
 ```
 A---B---C---D  main
      \